kunjgit/GameZone/README.md

     - `[Issue Title]: Issue Name`
     - ex .`[New game]: Super Mario`

-  - Make sure you select the program in which you are participating 🔥
+  - Make sure to select the program in which you are participating 🔥

 - You can start working on the code **after** you have been assigned the issue.
 - Create your new branch using `git checkout -b <name of your branch> `